Home >> Blog

 Oct.
 14, 2019

-Tent platforms are generally used when living in a place permanently, usually found in glamping resorts.
+Permanent tent platforms are often found in glamping resorts.
 Those glamping tents are all set up on platforms.
 One platform tent like this is often called a deck tent or off-ground tent.

 Platforms can come in many shapes and sizes, and no one is the best.
 Your design decisions will be based on the functionality and form you need.
 Decide how big you want your platform to be.
 You should be able to walk around the tent with extra deck space in front of the door.
 Your tent platform can be almost any size.